Ensuring resilience in UK housing performance

 Nearly zero-energy housing is a type of housing which requires a very low supply of energy that can be delivered by renewable sources either on-site or nearby.
 This type of housing stock is considered critical for reducing carbon emissions and offsetting the impact of housing on climate change.

-PhD research in the School of Architecture is exploring nearly zero-energy housing stock and assessing how robust it is and how well it can adapt over time.
+PhD research in the School of Architecture and Landscape is exploring nearly zero-energy housing stock and assessing how robust it is and how well it can adapt over time.

 PhD student Melis Tekin explains “The unknown effects of climate change mean a greater understanding of nearly zero-energy housing during the occupancy stage is needed.
 It is important to assess unpredictable events and the extra capacities that might be needed to prevent performance failures, particularly in housing."